Fargo-Moorhead Toll Bridge

 The Fargo-Moorhead Toll Bridge is a former toll bridge on the Red River of the North between Fargo, North Dakota and Moorhead, Minnesota.
 It connects Moorhead's 15th Avenue N with Fargo's 12th Avenue N.

 The bridge was to be privately operated until June 1, 2018, following a five-year extension of its original 25-year charter in 2013.
 In May 2014, The City of Moorhead sued Bridge Co., the owners of the bridge; and the city of Fargo.
 Judge Frank Racek ruled in favor of the city of Moorhead and that the ownership of the bridge would be transferred to the two cities.

+Prior to the 2014 ownership transfer, the bridge had a toll of $0.75.

+Flooding

+Due to the frequent flooding of the Red river, the bridge is frequently flooded.
+The bridge is closed when the water level reaches 28', which occurred most recently in spring of 2023.